-Liatris for Butterfly Food
+Liatris for Cut Flowers and Butterfly Food

 Also grown under the name Gay Feather or Blazing Star.
 The spikes may look like feathers but are a quite robust 1-2 feet tall.
 They flower blue, purple or white.
 I prefer a compact form like Kobold which requires no staking.